liushuping/ascii-tree/README.md

 ascii-tree
 ==========

-A node module for generating tree structure in ASCII
+A node module for generating a text tree in ASCII